slatedocs/slate/source/includes/rest/private/_batch-order.md

 For cancellation requests, `cancel: true` must be set.

-Your account must have sufficient balance to honor all the new orders requests you place in your batch order.
+Your account must have sufficient balance to honor all the new orders requests you place in your batch order; otherwise, the entire batch order request will fail.

 ### Response